If you haven’t been to the historic city centre of Bruges; otherwise known as the Venice of the north, why not plan a visit soon?

 - Flights – Ostend-Bruges Airport has limited flights through Tui

 What to Eat in Bruges

 Now for the waffles.
 There are two types of Belgian waffles, Brussels and Liege (or sugar).
 Brussel waffles are light airy and rectangular, dusted with powdered sugar.
 Liege or sugar waffles are oval and dense and drenched in chocolate or fruit and whipped cream.
-According to a local waffle maker, Brussels are approx. 100 calories and sugar are 600 (not including your toppings!).
+According to a local waffle maker, Brussels are approximately 100 calories while sugar are a whopping 600 (not including your toppings!).
 I’ll be sticking to the Brussels from now on.

 - Grandma’s Kitchen – Bude burg 30 – cozy eclectic family run spot close to Markt and Martins Brugge hotel. delicious chicken stew with mashed potatoes and spring vegetable soup perfect for a cold wet night, cake of the day and a beer only 25.70